Andrew Mann

 Reilly Milburn

-Reilly is a fourth-year graduate student in the in the Department of Physics and Astronomy.
+Reilly is a sixth-year graduate student in the in the Department of Physics and Astronomy.
 He is interested in young exoplanets and stellar systems.
 His current work focuses on the detection of the extended atmospheres (exospheres) of young planets using transmission spectroscopy in regions related to atmospheric escape (e.g., Hα and He10830).
 The greater goal is to understand how planets lose their atmospheres as they evolve (e.g., photoevaporation).

 When Reilly is not poring through data, he likes to play guitar, shoot photography, and play tabletop games with friends.